Table Of Contents

 What It Is

 Content creation involves producing digital material like blogs, videos, podcasts, or graphics.
-Content management is the organisation and distribution of this content across platforms.
+Content Management is the organisation and distribution of this content across platforms.

 Why It Matters